dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [Hexagram 13 is About Group Cohesion in Response to Local Minima, Not Simply "Fellowship with Men"](#hexagram-13-is-about-group-cohesion-in-response-to-local-minima-not-simply-fellowship-with-men)

-Hexagram 13 ends (and begins) with an allusion to the space of the meadow.
+Hexagram 13 both ends and begins with an allusion to the space of the meadow.
 This is a flat space, where motion in any direction is easy.
 But in life, we must not simply accept comfort, per se, for if we do, the powerful will count upon our complacency.
 Soon, we will find our lives at the intersection of disproportionate influences.
 However, crossing the great water is a trek across many hills and valleys.
 If the crossing is a group endeavor, the hills and valleys of that analytic hyperplane may disrupt the group by altering the incentivization structure that motivates its individuals and subgroups.